Stay in the loop with the most important updates

-Let us illustrate the process of who and when submits what to whom.
-Please note that this illustration concerns a process for obtaining one type of work permits – permit for employment.
-In other words, the procedure is different when it comes to getting the personal work permit or permit for self-employment.
+Let us illustrate the application process for a work permit. .
+Please note that this illustration concerns a process for obtaining one type of work permit – a permit for employment.
+In other words, the procedure is different when it comes to getting a personal work permit or a permit for self-employment.

 Why should you be careful with this issue?
 Namely, when you read the Act, you can see that the citizens of the EU have the right to free access to the labor market in Serbia.
 That would certainly lead to a conclusion that the EU citizens are not obliged to have a work permit in order to work in Serbia.
 But, when you come to the final provisions, you will see that certain articles will be applicable only when Serbia becomes part of the European Union.
 Until then, their citizens must obtain a work permit under the same circumstances as the citizens of other countries.

 The answer to this question depends on whether a manager who is a foreign national will stay in Serbia for a time period longer than 90 days within a 6 months period.
 Also, it is important whether a manager will be “hired” for that position based on the Employment Agreement or as a Manager, i.e. without forming the employment relationship (in that case company and director are concluding a contract on mutual rights and duties).
 According to the Act, a manager, i.e. representative of a company registered in Serbia is not required to have a work permit when the following requirements are met:

 If a manager will be employed in the company, the answer is clear – they need a work permit.